hkiyomaru/neural-pepper/README.md

 $ git clone https://github.com/ros-naoqi/naoqi_driver.git
 ```

-Get dependencies.
+Then, get dependencies.

 ```
 $ rosdep install -i -y --from-paths ./naoqi_driver
 ```

-Finally, build.
+Finally, build the app.

 ```
 $ source /opt/ros/indigo/setup.sh
 $ cd ../ && catkin_make
 ```

-I heard that catkin_make is doesn't work well in a paticular environment.
+I heard that catkin_make is does not work well in a paticular environment.
 This command may solve the problem.

 ```